-Smoking addiction can be relieved by sticking to tried and tested ways and moving fast
+Smoking cessation requires sticking to tried and tested ways and moving fast

 Smoking addiction is legal and is neither shameful nor easy to hide.
-Also the physical addictive impact of nicotine is actually pretty high.
+Also, the physical addictive impact of nicotine is actually pretty high.
 So smoking cessation requires something bit different

-The first is that smoking does not destroy lives (this is leaving aside the long-term health consequences of smoking) – and it is perfectly possible for a smoker to be getting their needs well met.
+The first is that smoking does not destroy lives (this is leaving aside the long-term health consequences of smoking).
+And so it is perfectly possible for a smoker to be getting their needs well met.
 Smokers have their stories as to why they smoke well set up – to de-stress and I enjoy it so why should I stop.
 Despite the baleful health effects of smoking, compelling motivation to stop is sometimes illusive.

 Direct smoking cessation work can therefore move much more quickly than other addictions (though there are exceptions – see Lyn’s story in Case Studies).
 My experience is that one or two sessions of therapy is normally sufficient – assuming that the general level of motivation is high enough or can be raised.